crowdsourcing-class/crowdsourcing-class.github.io/IPython_install_guide.md

 `conda install ipython-notebook`

 * [Post to Piazza if you encounter any problems](https://piazza.com/class/ijblb017ius5zp?cid=39) not listed here - it's likely that others in the class will run into the same thing.

-#####Finally:

-Type `ipython notebook` to launch a new browser tab that acts as a server for your notebooks.
-Here, on the dashboard, you can create new notebooks and modify existing notebooks and Python scripts.

-You're all set!